Create Bacula tape storage#

 Note

-For accessing the autochanger devices Bacula uses SCSI generic device
+To access autochanger devices Bacula uses SCSI generic device names (/dev/sgX

 ).

-On the listing we can also see four tape drives:
+On the listing are also four tape drives:

 two